Oksbøl

 Oksbøl is a town in southwestern Jutland in the Varde Municipality, in Region of Southern Denmark.
-As of 1 January 2024, it has a population of 2,898.
+As of 1 January 2026, it has a population of 2,885.
+Oksbøl is located 14 km west of Varde and 23 km northwest of Esbjerg.

 Oksbøl Refugee Camp houses the refugee museum FLUGT, which opened in 2022.
 The museum describes the story of refugees from various conflicts throughout history as well as convey the history of the refugee camp.
 The museum is designed by Bjarke Ingels Group.

 Oksbøl is connected to the rest of Jutland via the town's two railway stations, and on the Vestbanen railway line, which runs trains between Nørre Nebel and Esbjerg via Varde.